SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     * :func:`~pypet.naturalnaming.ResultGroup.f_ares`

-Besides these functions, there exists the possibility to add new leaves via generic attribute setting.
+Besides these functions, *pypet* gives you the possibility to add new leaves via generic attribute setting.

 For example, you could also add a parameter (or result) as follows: